MikeHopley/ftl-ships-strategy/README.md

 https://mikehopley.github.io/ftl-ships-strategy/

-## TODO:
+## To do:

+* Rephrase defence drone efficacy, to make it sound less bad to buy.
-* Reconsider Engi B strategy: 94 scrap in sellables, so better to just rush shields?
+* Engi B
+  -- 94 scrap in sellables, so better to just rush shields?
 How bad is it really to sell the AP drone?
+  -- Check Heavy Ion + Reloader: can it self-stack with untrained crew, if you reposition the weapon and hit the shield ROOM on the first shot?
-* Test whether drones require power to be smart-targeted (relevant to Engi B)
+  -- Test whether drones require power to be smart-targeted (so turn them on to draw fire)
-* Check AI behaviour for Lanius B shield-boarding tactic.
+* Lanius B: check AI behaviour for shield-boarding tactic.
 How many crew before you are opposed?
 How many stop you pulling the pilot?

-### Maybe:
-* Add combat / beam drone DPS to Stealth B, to help estimate overall expected damage and deciding whether running is even possible.
-* Rephrase defence drone efficacy, to make it sound less bad to buy.